CHAPTER 49. CHILD WELFARE.

 (2) A diversion agreement may include:

-(A) Referral to community services as defined in section two hundred six, article one of this chapter for the juvenile to address the assessed need;
+(A) Referral to community services as defined in §49-1-206 of this code for the juvenile to address the assessed need;

 (C) Referral to one or more community work service programs for the juvenile;